robbpriestley/MazeGenerator/README.md

 #### Potential Applications

 This algorithm is suitable for use in video game applications.
 It was originally developed as an aspect of an **iPhone** video game I produced in 2013 called **Robot Attack Maze** (see screenshot below).
-I ported that code from the original **Objective-C** to C# and have also separately extended the algorithm to include rooms and other special features that produce richly detailed **standalone** game levels for an RPG game concept.
+In 2017 I ported that code from the original **Objective-C** to **C#** and have also separately extended the algorithm to include rooms and other special features that produce richly detailed **standalone** game levels for a future RPG game concept or similar.

 ![](http://www.digitalwizardry.ca/wp-content/themes/one-pager-genesis-master/images/utility/RobotAttackMaze.jpg)